Tgill1085/sales_data_analysis/README.md

 Sales Data Analysis

-An Exploratory Analysis of sales data with visualizations using Python and the folowing libraries:
+An Exploratory Analysis of sales data with visualizations using Python and the following libraries:

 Pandas, numpy, seaborn and matplotlib.